brilliant-ember/Machine_learning_notes/notes.md

 Concatenating two tensors is like using `append()` function on a specific axis.
 For example if you have 2 tensors of shape (3,) and then you append them the new tensor will have shape (6,).

 Stacking on the other hand takes them and puts them on top of each other on a new axis, following the same example of having 2 tensors of shape (3,).
 If you stack them you will get a new tensor of shape (2, 3).
-The stack function took the two tensors and created a new dimiention where it appended the whole two tensors to it.
+The stack function took the two tensors and created a new dimension where it appended the whole two tensors to it.

 ![](screenshots/2021-09-29-08-56-40.png)
 ![](screenshots/2021-09-29-08-57-08.png)